Azure-Samples/openai-end-to-end-basic/README.md

 - Python code
 - Calling language models (such as GPT models)

 The reference implementation illustrates a basic example of a chat application.
 For a reference implementation that implements more enterprise requirements, please see the [OpenAI end-to-end baseline reference implementation](https://github.com/Azure-Samples/openai-end-to-end-baseline).
+That implementation addresses many of the [production readiness changes](https://github.com/search?q=repo%3AAzure-Samples%2Fopenai-end-to-end-basic+%22Production+readiness+change%22&type=code) identified in this code.

 ## Architecture